 - Perform any available web browser, audio/video driver, or system updates.

-- If you're having connection or quality issues at home, work with your Internet Service Provider to make sure your home network is fast and consistent enough for video conferencing.
+- If you're having a connection or quality issue at home, work with your Internet Service Provider to make sure your home network is fast and consistent enough for video conferencing.
 Highfive's network requirements can be found here.